How do I know if I have dry eye?

 - The use of diagnostic dyes: These dyes are formulated specifically for use in the eye and can be very helpful for highlighting patterns of dryness on the ocular surface.

 - Tear osmolarity: Studies have shown that an increased level of osmolarity in tears is linked with inflammation.
-Inflammation, in turn, contributes to dry eye conditions and must be managed in a successful dry eye treatment plan.
+Inflammation, in turn, contributes to dry eye conditions and must be managed with a treatment plan.

 Being aware of certain environmental factors that may be contributing to dryness is also very useful.
 For example, being aware of the position of air-conditioning or heating vents in your home or office, the prolonged use of computers and screens, the use of contact lenses, or incomplete eyelid closure during sleep.
 A discussion with your dedicated dry eye specialist will help to highlight any of these environmental contributors and help you find solutions to address them.